djdurban/crossfit_madtown/_hot-mammas/hot-mammas.md

 permalink: /hot-mammas/
 ---

-If you\'re looking to develop speed, acceleration, coordination, strength, and power, or if you simply want to up your fitness game, then Olympic Lifting with CrossFit MadTown is for you.
-Athletes will learn proper lifting technique, mechanics, breathing and body posture.
-Use this class as a method of non-competitive training and conditioning, or develop your technique so that you can compete on the MadTown Weight Lifting Club team-a team that won the 2011, 2014 and 2015 Wisconsin State Championships and has helped numerous athletes in qualifying for the USA National Championships.
+###Hot Mammas

+This class is not just for moms, but for any woman looking to have a fun & get fit with awesome women!
+Open to all ages and ability levels.
+Training is done with the use of traditional and non-traditional training tools.
+Entire workout provided: Warm up, flexibility training, strength & power, conditioning, core training and cool down.
+Just show up ready to work hard and get in shape!
+This is a very fun, interactive class that will help to improve your overall power, strength, reduce body fat, lose weight, coordination, balance, stamina and much more.

 ****

-Be on the team!
-To join the MadTown Weight Lifting Club team, you must first sign up for a USA Weightlifting membership .
-When registering, enter MadTown WLC as your club.

-**Weightlifting Training Cost**
+**Hot Mammas Training Cost**

-10-pack of Classes: $150
+10-pack of Classes: $200

-3 Classes/Week: $90/month
+2 Classes/Week: $90/month

-Unlimited adult classes (including CrossFit and Olympic Lifting): $150/month
+Unlimited adult classes (including Crossfit and Olympic Lifting): $150/month

-**Gender:**

-Male/Female

-**Ages:**

-17+
+Couples Unlimited Rate: $200 ($100 each)

+Drop-In Cost: $25

 **Days/Times:**

-Mondays & Wednesdays: 7pm - 8pm

-Saturday: 10am - 12pm
+Tuesday: 9am-10am - Strength & Power Training

+Wednesdays: 9am-10am - Speed, Agility, Quickness & Conditioning Training

+Fridays: 9am-10am - Gutts, Butts & Thighs

+**Additional Details:**

+Gender: Female

+Ages: 18+